-The beloved heartbeat of the American South, charming New Orleans welcomes over 18.5 million visitors, year after year.
-They come for the jazz and the wild parties, but they stay for the intricate history, fascinating museums, spacious parklands, and gator-infested swamplands.
+New Orleans welcomes over 18.5 million travelers yearly, who visit the city for the jazz, the intricate history, fascinating museums, spacious parklands, and gator-infested swamplands.

-Take a tour on the Mississippi, admire the Mardi Gras traditions, visit a plantation, drink a drive-thru daiquiri, and so much more in this world-famous Crescent City.
+There are plenty of fun things to do in New Orleans.
+Take a tour on the Mississippi, admire the Mardi Gras traditions, visit a plantation, drink a drive-thru daiquiri, and so much more.

-Planning a trip to the Big Easy in the near future?
+Planning a trip to NOLA soon?
 Then make sure to tick as many of these activities off the list as possible.

-1 – Take a Mississippi River jazz cruise on the famous Steamboat Natchez
+1 – Take a jazz cruise on the famous Steamboat Natchez

 If you want to keep the party going into the evening, there’s also a dinner cruise, where you can eat in style as the sun sets over the powerful river.